Tunable transport in the mass-imbalanced Fermi-Hubbard model

 At short times, the presence of interactions and mass imbalance leads to different regimes of relaxation dynamics.
 In Fig.~\ref{fig:correlations_short_time} we focus on the $C_{\up\up}(x,t)$ correlator at infinite temperature.
 The comparison with MPOs shows excellent agreement.
-For moderate mass imbalance and interactions, Fig.~\subfigref{correlations_short_time}{a}, we find ballistic propagation with pronounced peaks at the edges of the light cone.
+For moderate mass imbalance and interactions [Fig.~\subfigref{correlations_short_time}{a}], we find ballistic propagation with pronounced peaks at the edges of the light cone.
 At later times, the system eventually becomes diffusive (not shown).
-For stronger interactions, Fig.~\subfigref{correlations_short_time}{b}, the crossover to diffusion is almost immediate.
-When significantly decreasing the mass ratio while keeping interactions fixed, Fig.~\subfigref{correlations_short_time}{c}, the short-time dynamics changes: the correlation profile remains narrow and is peaked for quite long times.
+For stronger interactions [Fig.~\subfigref{correlations_short_time}{b}], the crossover to diffusion is almost immediate.
+When significantly decreasing the mass ratio while keeping interactions fixed [Fig.~\subfigref{correlations_short_time}{c}], the short-time dynamics changes: the correlation profile remains narrow and is peaked for quite long times.
 This is a direct consequence of the large difference in the particle masses.
 The slow heavy particles strongly constrain the transport of the light particles and only at very late times transport crosses over to diffusion (not shown).
 This observation demonstrates that in the limit of strong mass-imbalance relaxation dynamics can take enormously long, on timescales which can neither be accessed with exact diagonalization due to systems size limitations nor with tensor networks due to entanglement limitations.

-Despite the good agreement with MPO simulations on short timescales, non-perturbative many-body effects beyond QBE are present for strong interactions, see Fig.~\ref{fig:limitations} (for $U/t_\up = 4$).
-While the profiles initially agree well, at later times the MPO simulations decay slower than QBE, which we attribute to the formation of multi-particle bound states of heavy and light particles (doublons, trimers, etc.)~\cite{oppong:2020}, that are not described by the QBE.
+Despite the good agreement with MPO simulations on short timescales, non-perturbative many-body effects beyond QBE are present for strong interactions [see Fig.~\ref{fig:limitations} (for $U/t_\up = 4$)].
+While the profiles initially agree well, at later times the correlations decay slower in the MPO simulations than for the QBE, which we attribute to the formation of multi-particle bound states of heavy and light particles (doublons, trimers, etc.)~\cite{oppong:2020}, that are not described by the QBE.
 For the remainder of this work, we focus on the regime in which the QBE is applicable and study the dynamics of the system to much later times than those accessible with the matrix product operator approach.